Get

 5. Increased Neediness

 Your cat may become clingy during the grieving process, which could lead to separation anxiety.
-Separation anxiety can be problematic if it goes on for an extended period.
-Your cat may demand to sleep with you or constantly desire the company of your lap; your cat may also cry out when you leave home, which can be heartbreaking.
+Your cat may demand to sleep with you or constantly desire the company of your lap; your cat may also meow or get stressed and anxious when you leave home, which can be heartbreaking.

 Separation anxiety can lead to unwanted behaviors, such as urinating or defecating outside the litter box, being destructive, or excessive grooming.
 Your veterinarian can help construct a plan to decrease the behaviors with medications or explain behavior modifications.